Last updated on November 11th, 2020 at 06:50 pm

 You can.
 The filling is already gluten-free so you're just going to need a gluten-free pie crust.
 You can buy one or simply make your own using a gluten-free baking flour substitute.
 Bob Red Mill's Baking 1-to-1 is great.

 So that's it, friends.
 A really simple, really delicious vegan pumpkin pie.
-Smooth, warming and full of Autumn flavours this pie is perfect for the holidays but simple enough to make any time.
+Smooth, warming and full of Autumn flavours, this pie is perfect for the holidays but simple enough to make any time.
 Enjoy, x.

-Hungry for More Plant-Based Goodness?
-Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all the latest news and updates.
-If you like this recipe, please check out my cookbook.
-Great Vegan Meals for the Carnivorous Family is full of simple, carnivore-approved family recipes.
+Sign up to my newsletter and follow along on Facebook, Pinterest and Insta for all the latest news.
+If you like this recipe, please check out my cookbook "Great Vegan Meals for the Carnivorous Family" It's full of simple, carnivore-approved family recipes.

-Vegan Pumpkin Pie
+Vegan Pumpkin Pie Recipe

 Equipment